saifalseedi/edison/README_Industrial_IoT_Starter_Kit.md

 -  [Intel® Edison Arduino Breakout Kit](https://www.arduino.cc/en/ArduinoCertified/IntelEdison#toc3)
 -  Wireless Access Point (that is part of the same local network, so the Edison can connect via WiFi)
 -  Network Switch (to connect the Cisco 809 and the Wireless Access Point)
+- Micro-USB data cable

 A computer is required to connect the Edison board for flashing and configuration.

-**NOTE:** The additional hardware required for the code examples is specified the Arduino and Python tutorials.
+**NOTE:** The additional hardware required for the code examples is specified on the Arduino and Python tutorials.
 Most necessary parts are included in the **Industrial IoT Starter Kit**.

 ## Installation & Configuration